Electoral Politics Committee

 The Electoral Politics Committee of DSA-LA exists to help the chapter gain the power and knowledge necessary to work towards and realize its various goals using the existing power of the state as channeled through elected office.

-It’s astounding how much the political discourse has shifted in recent years.
-Six years ago, it would have been shocking to call yourself a socialist, or to advocate for radical ideas like single payer healthcare, liveable wages, and not destroying our planet.
-In March of 2020, Bernie Sanders won LA County by a landslide.
-Nine month later, Nithya Raman and Konstantine Anthony won more votes than any candidate prior for their respective city council seats.
-“As California goes, so goes the nation” might be a cliche, but Californians are fed up with racial capitalism and the rest of the country isn’t too far behind us.
+In taking on this work, it’s been astounding to see how much socialists have contributed to shifting the political discourse in recent years.
+Just two presidential election cycles ago, it would have been shocking to call yourself a socialist or to advocate for radical ideas like single payer healthcare, liveable wages, and not destroying our planet.
+In March of 2020, Bernie Sanders won LA County by a landslide while running on a platform that committed to housing for all, expansion of social security, elimination of medical debt, workplace democracy, and other policies that prioritize the workers of this country.
+Nine months later, Nithya Raman and Konstantine Anthony– two candidates endorsed and campaigned for by DSA-LA– won more votes than any candidate prior for their respective city council seats, while also advocating for similar class struggle politics for the benefit of the working class.

-The Electoral Politics Committee is the part of DSA-LA that boosts candidates and policies that fight for and inspire working class people, and can help bring more people into our movement.
-Electoral politics is not the only approach for dismantling racial capitalism, but it is an entry point for working people to get involved in our movement, through which we organize together for a better world.
+The Electoral Politics Committee of DSA-LA continues to boost candidates and policies that fight for and inspire working class people, bringing more and more working people into our movement.
+Electoral politics is not the only strategy for a transition from racial capitalism to socialism, but it is an entry point through which we organize together for a better world.